sunnylongx/sunnylongx.github.io/_posts/2018-10-07-startingUp.md

 Now two weeks into Denmark (though it feels much longer), I feel obliged to post a few photos and updates around how we're doing and fitting in.
 So far it has been a blast.
 We've been a couple times to a fantastic boardgame cafe (the Bastard Cafe), seen the viking museum, and walked through numerous neighborhoods (Frederiksberg, City Center, etc.).
 I've started feeling quite like a local: got my metro card (similar to our Clipper card), ridden bikes to work in the city, and cook dinner with my roommates most nights of the week!

-A few photos for those interested (and since I'm quite absent on the usual channels of social media):
+A few photos for those interested (and since I'm quite absent on the usual channels of social media).
+The first three are views from Islands Brygge.
+The fourth is a view from inside the Danish royal library.
+The last one is Roskilde Church (where the Viking museum is).

 <img src="/assets/img/startingUp/ib1.JPG" width="600px" alt="view from Islands Brygge">